ankitujjawal/DomainIntel/README.md

 # DomainIntel
-Detecting &amp; monitoring a new domain which can be used for malicious or phishing activities.
+Detecting &amp; monitoring a new domain similar to your company's domain name which can be used for malicious or phishing activities.